Frequently Asked Questions

 An opportunity to participate in professional development is offered through KCC's Teaching and Learning Center, KTLC.
-A schedule for teaching and learning activities can be found by logging into ANGEL and clicking on the Passport for Professional Growth and then clicking on the calendar tab.
+A schedule for teaching and learning activities can be found on the TLC calendar.
+Adjunct faculty members are welcome to attend any offerings.

-The Passport for Professional Growth Pathway 1 is required of new full time faculty members and is strongly recommended for adjunct faculty members.
-Adjunct faculty members who complete Pathway 1 are eligible for a pay increase.
+Additionally, a series of Teaching and Learning Modules are required of new full time faculty members and is strongly recommended for adjunct faculty members.
+This program begins in September and runs through April.
+Adjunct faculty members who successfully complete the series are eligible for a one time stipend.